Commonly Asked Questions about Breast Reduction

 Breast reduction has the potential to change a woman’s life.
 By reducing oversized, heavy breasts, the surgery can improve appearance, personal comfort and self-confidence.
-To help educate women interested in breast reduction, Dr. Samuel Pearl and Dr. Alexander Ereso answer commonly asked questions about the procedure below.
+To help educate women interested in breast reduction, Dr. Alexander Ereso answers commonly asked questions about the procedure below.

 What is involved in breast reduction surgery?

 The exact technique used to reduce the breasts depends on factors such as the amount of reduction desired and the patient and surgeon’s personal preferences.

 In most cases, the incisions are created on the breasts and excess breast tissue, fat and skin are removed.
 The remaining tissue is lifted and shaped.
 The nipples are relocated higher on the breasts and the areolas can be reduced in size, if desired.
 The incisions are then brought together to reshape the size of the breast into one that is less droopy and more aesthetically pleasing.

 Who is a good candidate for breast reduction?